Table of contents

 How much does Shoper CMS software cost?

-The cost of using Shoper depends on the version and price plan you choose.
+The cost of using Shoper depends on your version and chosen price plan.
 Shoper offers different packages that vary in price and functionality.
 You can choose a plan tailored to your store’s needs, with prices starting at a few tens of zlotys per month.
 It’s worth reading the offer carefully to choose the best plan for your business.

 What features does the Shoper platform have?